JvalaDeus/CSE110_Lab1/index.md

 The very first thing I ever did was, of course, the standard hello world

 ```
-public class Main(){
+public class Main {
     public static void main(String[] args){
         System.out.println("Hello World!");
     }
 }
 ```

-This may be wierd, but java will always have a special place in my heart.
+This may be weird, but java will always have a special place in my heart.
 Just like my favorite albums!
 Which if you forgot, [are here](#music)